Gospel of Mary: Interpretation

 an intriguing glimpse into a kind of Christianity lost for almost fifteen hundred years...[it] presents a radical interpretation of Jesus' teachings as a path to inner spiritual knowledge; it rejects His suffering and death as the path to eternal life; it exposes the erroneous view that Mary of Magdala was a prostitute for what it is – a piece of theological fiction; it presents the most straightforward and convincing argument in any early Christian writing for the legitimacy of women's leadership; it offers a sharp critique of illegitimate power and a utopian vision of spiritual perfection; it challenges our rather romantic views about the harmony and unanimity of the first Christians; and it asks us to rethink the basis for church authority.

-King concludes that “both the content and the text’s structure lead the reader inward toward the identity, power and freedom of the true self, the soul set free from the Powers of Matter and the fear of death”.
-“The Gospel of Mary is about inter-Christian controversies, the reliability of the disciples’ witness, the validity of teachings given to the disciples through post-resurrection revelation and vision, and the leadership of women.”
+King concludes that "both the content and the text's structure lead the reader inward toward the identity, power and freedom of the true self, the soul set free from the Powers of Matter and the fear of death".
+"The Gospel of Mary is about inter-Christian controversies, the reliability of the disciples' witness, the validity of teachings given to the disciples through post-resurrection revelation and vision, and the leadership of women."

 King also sees evidence for tensions within second-century Christianity, reflected in "the confrontation of Mary with Peter, [which is] a scenario also found in The Gospel of Thomas, Pistis Sophia, and the Coptic Gospel of the Egyptians.
 Peter and Andrew represent orthodox positions which deny the validity of esoteric revelation and reject the authority of women to teach."

+Sarah Parkhouse argues that the Gospel of Mary is eschatological in nature.
+She states that it "draws on the conceptual world of the second century, reformulating the 'last things' in light of the Christian message".
+In this eschatology, the focus is on Christian life in the present rather than the future coming of Christ.

+Tuckett argues that the women followers in the Gospel of Mary are positive role models for the reader.
+They are frequently contrasted with the men who fall short of expectations.
+The women are shown to be fallible, as are the men, but this is implicitly forgiven.
+Tuckett also states that Mary fulfils the role of the Savior in the Gospel of Mary in numerous ways.